VentGrey/Epitaph/README.md

 # Epitaph

-*Version: 0.3.15 - "Arelidrews"*
+*Version: 0.5.2 - "Moonchild"*

 > Confusion, will be my epitaph...🎶

-# News :newspaper:
-- Epitaph now has a built-in power manager written in POSIX sh that notifies you when your battery is:
-  - Fully charged
-  - Low
-  - Critical
-  - Almost dead

-- Custom wallpaper slideshow powered by `feh`!

 Complete theme for LeftWM.
 Epitaph is being developed as a starting point for Loonex :penguin: users who are transitioning from a complete Desktop Environment to a minimalist WM, this theme does not aim to be "simple" or "minimalistic", it aims to be complete and new-ser friendly while keeping modularity at first.

+## News :newspaper:
+- I've dropped `rofi` completely for `dmenu` which is simpler and powerful enough to get customization.
+- dmenu scripts come with an application launcher for common programs + flatpaks
+- the powermenu that polybar invoked has been rewritten to use dmenu
+- Polybar spacing has been improved

 You can find my personal config in the `config.toml` file

 This configuration includes:
 - POSIX shell `up` and `down` scripts for fast loading / reloading times
 - Simple animations on windows powered by picom
-- A simple rofi application menu (ultra-ripped off from Regolith)
+- A simple `dmenu` application menu with icons
 - Compact workspaces
 - Polybar indicators for:
   - CPU use percentage